Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 | VRML | .wrl .vrml | RW | Yes | Mesh | Vrml |

 **Note** :
-  * A value from column "CAD format" is the same with confuguration CAD format name
+  * The format names in the first column match the FormatName values used for configuration nodes.
-  * A provider name for all presented CAD formats is "OCC"
+  * The VendorName for all listed CAD formats is "OCC".

-@section occt_de_wrapper_3 Configuration DE Session
+@section occt_de_wrapper_3 DE Session Configuration

 Any providers can have their own read/write parameters.
-To set up a transfer process DE configuration node is used.
-All needed parameters exist in this one.
-There are two ways to change parameter values: directly from code, external resource file/string.
+The transfer process is set up using DE configuration nodes, which hold all relevant parameters.
+There are two ways to change the parameter values: directly from code or by an external resource file/string.
-The session is a global or static DE_Wrapper object that keeps registered DE configuration nodes and wraps DE commands to work with them.
-It has the own configuration parameters contains information of loaded nodes and specilal global parameters.
+The session is a global or static DE_Wrapper object that stores registered DE configuration nodes and wraps DE commands to work with them.
+It has some configuration parameters of its own and also keeps track of loaded nodes and specilal global parameters.

-@subsection occt_de_wrapper_3_1 Getting DE session.
-Sample.
-Code
+@subsection occt_de_wrapper_3_1 Getting a DE session.
+Code sample

-To work with DE session it is nesessary to load or create a DE_Wrapper object.
+Working with a DE session requires a DE_Wrapper object to be loaded or created first.

-Getting global DE_Wrapping object:
+Getting the global DE_Wrapping object:
 ~~~~{.cpp}
 Handle(DE_Wrapper) aSession = DE_Wrapper::GlobalWrapper();
 ~~~~